 That may be hard to understand, but later on in the same chapter, it says in verse 15: ‘the waters which thou sawest, where the whore sitteth, are peoples, and multitudes, and nations, and tongues’.
 In this instance, the Bible tells you what the seas represent – they represent multitudes of people.
 This can be used to further understand texts where great waters are used symbolically in biblical text.

 There are many places in the Bible where an interpretation does not immediately follow the symbolism as it does in the example given.
 When you cross-reference words or look for other passages where the same principle is found, you can often find its meaning.
-This is where having a good cross reference Bible comes in handy.
+This is where having a good cross reference Bible comes in handy in understanding the Bible for beginners.

 Basics of Christianity Bible Study